 The exchange rate risk represents the risk of losses due to adverse variations in exchange rates.
 The Bank pursues a prudent policy of asset and liability management in foreign currency which minimizes the associated exchange rate risk.
-Ongoing hedging of foreign exchange positions in the different currencies is the objective.
+Below amounts is expressed in NAD equivalent: